8.1.2 Extended type rule

 andAccount.withdraw(299)

-We assign the reference hold by a aSavingsAccount to the reference variable anAccount.
+We assign the reference held by a aSavingsAccount to the reference variable anAccount.
 We then invoke the deposit method using anAccount.
 This is possible since the deposit method is described in class Account and all attributes of Account are also attributes of class SavingsAccount.

 In general the extended type rule is defined as follows